At long last, a deseerved setback for the loathsome nanny state:

 NEW YORK (AP) - Eateries from corner delis to movie concession stands have gotten a last-minute reprieve from the nation’s first ban on big sugary drinks.
 But Mayor Michael Bloomberg is urging them to shrink their cups and bottles, anyway.

-Hours after a judge struck down the 16-ounce size limit for sodas and some other sweet drinks as arbitrary and outside city health regulators’ purview, Bloomberg defended it as a groundbreaking anti-obesity effort and all but challenged to comply out of concern for their customers.
+Hours after a judge struck down the 16-ounce size limit for sodas and some other sweet drinks as arbitrary and outside city health regulators’ purview, Bloomberg defended it as a groundbreaking anti-obesity effort and all but challenged businesses to comply out of concern for their customers.

 “If you know what you’re doing is harmful to people’s health, common sense says if you care, you might want to stop doing that,” he said.